MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

    * To add items manually, in the grid, in the **Product Type** field, choose the type of product that the price list is for.
 Depending on your selection, fill in the remaining fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 6. To start using the price list, in the **Status** field, choose **Active**.

-## Sales invoice discounts and service charges
+## Sales Invoice Discounts and Service Charges

-When you use invoice discounts, the size of the invoice amount determines the size of the discount that is granted.
+When you use invoice discounts the total amount on the invoice determines the size of the discount that is granted.
 On the **Cust.
 Invoice Discounts** page, you can also add a service charge to invoices over a certain amount.

 Before you can use invoice discounts with sales, you must specify certain information.
 You must decide the following: